HerrerAaron/RHC_Analytics/README.md

 ## Summary

 Right heart catheterization (RHC) is a common but clinically disputed invasive ICU procedure.
-This project analyzed 5,735 ICU patients using causal inference, predictive modeling, and survival analysis to test whether RHC actually improved 30-day survival, or whether it just looked that way because sicker patients were more likely to receive it.
+This project analyzed 5,735 ICU patients using causal inference, predictive modelling, and survival analysis to test whether RHC actually improved 30-day survival, or whether it just looked that way because sicker patients were more likely to receive it.
 Three independent statistical methods reached the same conclusion: RHC was associated with a statistically significant increase in 30-day mortality risk, even after adjusting for how sick patients were at admission.

 ## Dashboard Preview